rust-lang/book/second-edition/nostarch/chapter15.md

-This calls the `deref` method on `my_favorite_song`, which borrows `my_favorite_song` and returns a reference to `my_favorite_song.audio`, since that's what we defined `deref` to do in Listing 15-5. `*` on references is defined to just follow the reference and return the data, so the expansion of `*` doesn't recurse for the outer `*`.
+This calls the `deref` method on `my_favorite_song`, which borrows `my_favorite_song` and returns a reference to `my_favorite_song.audio`, since that’s what we defined `deref` to do in Listing 15-5. `*` on references is defined to just follow the reference and return the data, so the expansion of `*` doesn’t recurse for the outer `*`.
 So we end up with data of type `Vec<u8>`, which matches the `vec![1, 2, 3]` in the `assert_eq!` in Listing 15-5.

-The reason that the return type of the `deref` method is still a reference and why it's necessary to dereference the result of the method is that if the `deref` method returned just the value, using `*` would always take ownership.
+The reason that the return type of the `deref` method is still a reference and why it’s necessary to dereference the result of the method is that if the `deref` method returned just the value, using `*` would always take ownership.

 ### Implicit Deref Coercions with Functions and Methods